It is time for the product management industry to step up and make the business case for the strategic investment in product management.

 Go to your CEO or leadership team to make a case for an increased budget.
 If they understand good product management's strategic value, this should not be too hard.

-Define how you are going to provide a baseline of learning and coaching for your team.
+Define how you will provide a baseline of learning and coaching for your team.

 Define development paths based on specialization areas like product strategy, product marketing, and technical product management.

-Provide an ongoing cadence of learning and coaching opportunities for your team that focuses on applying the learning and makes professional development an ongoing process.
+Provide an ongoing cadence of learning and coaching opportunities for your team that focuses on application and makes professional development an ongoing process.

 Engage with stakeholders from across the organization to provide a better understanding of product management.
 Use them as resources to mentor and coach your team in all aspects of the business.